 TRR188_B03-Damage initiation of DP800 at the micro scale

-The TRR 188 is aiming for a thorough understanding and quantitative control of damage in advanced materials.
+The TRR 188 aims for a thorough understanding and quantitative control of damage in advanced materials.
 As a subpart of TRR188, this project aims at microscopically studying the initiation of damage on dual phase steel DP800.

-The project thereby is not only closely linked to the method development in the micromechanics group, but also has numerous partners for synthesis, characterization and modelling within the TRR 188.
+The project thereby is not only closely linked to the method development in the micromechanics group, but also has numerous partners for synthesis, characterisation and modelling within the TRR 188.